Greater Boston Climate Action Plan

 An Effort Funded by the EPA’s Climate Pollution Reduction Grant (CPRG)

 The Metropolitan Area Planning Council (MAPC) and partners are developing a region-wide Climate Action Plan (CAP) under the U.S. Environmental Protection Agency (EPA)’s Climate Pollution Reduction Grant (CPRG) program.
+Additional support for the plan is provided my the Massachusetts Department of Energy Resources (DOER) and the Barr Foundation.

 The regional plan encompasses 167 communities within Metro Boston, including parts of southern New Hampshire, and centers the priorities and ideas of Massachusetts’ Environmental Justice communities and federally designated Justice40 communities.